neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 * **Eviction:** ristretto handles eviction automatically via TTL and cost-based admission.
 * **Revocation:** token revocation before expiry is not detected by local caching.
-This is an accepted trade-off consistent with the current behavior and typical OIDC deployments.
-If near-real-time revocation is required in the future, Redis or a token introspection endpoint would be needed.
+A mitigation is to have the service periodically re-validate visas (e.g., hourly) for all non-expired cached tokens by re-fetching from the userinfo endpoint.
+This aligns with the GA4GH recommendation of polling no more than once per hour.
+If near-real-time revocation is required beyond periodic re-validation, Redis or a token introspection endpoint would be needed.

 The separation works because the two workloads have different scaling profiles: